 Bullion bars produced by the most reputable mints and refineries have the strongest resale value.
-These bars are typically marked with a seal of the mint of origin and sometimes include a serial number for easy identification and certification.
-Because of this, there is low risk involved in buying or selling bullion bars.
+These bars come with a seal from the mint of origin, and sometimes include a serial number for easy identification and certification.
+With these bars there is low risk involved in buying or selling.

 Browse our selection of gold jewelry

 Resale prices for scrap metal are much lower than for investment grade products.
 This is because scrap metal has to be melted down and then fabricated into a form for investors or industrial users.

 Most bullion dealers don’t buy scrap metal.
 If you have scrap metal to sell, try a refinery or a pawn shop.

 Another factor will determine how much you’ll be paid at buyback…

 If you buy metal through the Instavault program you can sell instantly.
 Even if you decide to sell shortly after you bought, you can sell as soon as your payment settles.
 Or take delivery.

 Another attractive feature of Instavault: you can buy and sell physical metal at the lowest spread available in the market.
 You can convert your real metal to specific products later if you wish, or just sell from the vault when you’re ready—either way both the purchase price and buyback price will be the best the market offers.

 Dealers may offer a higher buyback premium if you have a large lot to sell.
 Or if the dealer is in short supply of a specific product at the time.
 Always inquire (you can ask GoldSilver.com at 1-888-319-8166).